-The boiler mounting foot (which is a stainless steel casting), can now be fitted to the back of the boiler.
-First, remove the bottom, longer countersunk screw from the casting.
+The boiler mounting foot should be fitted to the back of the boiler now.
 The large hole in it fits over the flue tube and the curved platform points forward and sits under the boiler barrel.
 The brass boiler band should be fitted around the rear of the boiler over the boiler wrapper, passing over the curved platform, so that when tightened, it clamps the mounting foot to the boiler.

-Ensure that the boiler band is flush with the back edge of the boiler, and position the long screw near the bottom so that it does not foul the footplate or any other items.
+Ensure that the boiler band is flush with the back edge of the boiler, and position the clamp screw near the bottom on the right hand side, (see picture) so that it does not foul the footplate or any other items.
 Before tightening the boiler band fully, ensure that the mounting foot is pushed up against the boiler backhead.
-Also, when the mounting foot is stood on a flat surface, the steam turret and boiler filler plug are standing vertical on top of the boiler.
+Also, when the mounting foot is stood on a flat surface, the steam dome and boiler filler plug are standing vertical on top of the boiler.
 If not, simply rotate the boiler on the mounting foot until all looks OK.

-The boiler is now slid over the superheater so that it passes right down the centre flue and out of the back.
-The front end of the boiler pushes into the smoke box until the threaded hole in the rear mounting foot lines up with the hole in the rear frame spacer.
+Next, slide the boiler over the superheater so that it passes right down the centre flue and out of the back.
+The front end of the boiler pushes into the smoke box until the hole in the boiler mounting foot lines up vertically with the hole in the centre of the rear frame spacer.

-If fitting the HBK6 body kit, the rear footplate can now be fitted as detailed in the body kit instructions.
-If however you do not yet have this kit or are building your own body, a brass spacer plate is provided to take its place and keep the boiler level.
+If fitting a body kit, the cab floor can now be fitted as detailed in the body kit instructions.
+If however you do not have this kit or are building your own body, a brass spacer place is provided to take its place and keep the boiler level.

-Place the brass spacer plate, (the thin brass plate approx. 1/4" wide with a hole in the middle), between the mounting foot and the frame spacer.
-Then, using the screw that was removed earlier, fix the mounting foot firmly to the frame spacer.
+Place the brass spacer plate (the thin brass plate approx. 1/4" wide with a hole in the middle), between the mounting foot and the frame spacer, then fix firmly with the M3 x 12 Brass CSK screw up through the frame spacer from underneath and into the tapped hole in the mounting foot.